sant77/sant77/README.md

 - 🌱 &nbsp; Learning about digital design and machine learning.

-- ✍️ &nbsp; making new devices as hobby.
+- ✍️ &nbsp; Making new devices as a hobby.